-Additions to existing ABM to account for community PV adoption.
+Modify the existing ABM to account for community PV adoption.
 This means a collective decision-making process will take place, and modelling this will need to account for deeper interactions among neighbours.
 However, I want to base these interactions purely from an economic perspective – a geographically feasible group of buildings will be considered as eligible to join a community solar PV system, and individual buildings will vote to join/not join this system.
 System size will be dynamically defined depending on how many buildings vote ‘Yes’ to form a community.
 Constraints on individual buildings will be payback times; other considerations will be minimum and maximum system sizes in order to form a community system.
 If the number of buildings to form a system is too low, then there will be no community PV.

 Hence, there will be 2 models: